ropg/heltec_esp32_lora_v3/README.md

 ### LoRaWAN

 Using these Heltec chips, you can experiment with LoRaWAN networks such as [The Things Network](https://www.thethingsnetwork.org/).
-If create an account there and have a gateway somewhere nearby, you can send small binary messages that will show up at the designated server on the internet.
+If you create an account there and have a gateway somewhere nearby, you can send small binary messages that will show up at the designated server on the internet.
 You can make an account and use their servers to see your messages appear.

 Because of the limited throughput (a few small messages every once in a while) LoRaWAN is really most suitable for sensors, meter readings and things like that.
-To use it with the Heltec boards, you'd probable want to make the device go to deep sleep between readings, so the battery would last a nice long time.
+To use it with the Heltec boards, you'd probably want to make the device go to deep sleep between readings, so the battery would last a nice long time.

 To speak LoRaWAN, you need to store some provisioning information such as identifiers and cryptographic keys.
 In addition to that, the RadioLib LoRaWAN code needs the user to hang on to some session state during long sleep to resume the same session.
 I wrote another library, called **[LoRaWAN_ESP32](https://github.com/ropg/LoRaWAN_ESP32)** to manage both the provisioning data and the session state in flash.
 Please refer to that library's README for more details.

-If you install LoRaWAN_ESP32, you can compile the example called [LoRaWAN_TTN](/examples/LoRaWAN_TTN/LoRaWAN_TTN.ino) that comes with this library to see it in action.
-(That example is nearly identical to the example that comes with LaRaWAN_ESP32, just set up to have this library provide the radio instance so that you could use the display or other features if you wanted to.)
+If you install the LoRaWAN_ESP32 library, you can compile the example called [LoRaWAN_TTN](/examples/LoRaWAN_TTN/LoRaWAN_TTN.ino) that comes with this library to see it in action.
+(That example is nearly identical to the example that comes with LaRaWAN_ESP32, just set up to have this library provide the radio instance.)

 <hr>